abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 There has been a lot of busyness here these days.
 Many things need to be done, and we’re doing them.
 But it’s important to be careful about how much we get swept up into the busyness of our lives.
-Those are two different things–the doing of a task and the frantic, busy, scattered energy we may bring to the task.
+Those are two different things—the doing of a task and the frantic, busy, scattered energy we may bring to the task.
 We can try to watch and reflect on the feeling behind what we’re doing.
 What is the energy behind it?
 Recognize where the feeling of agitation comes from.